 Our guests love Karen at Castine Kayak Adventures.
 Karen is a knowledgeable guide who knows the area like no other!
 Castine was the birthplace of the LL Bean sponsored International Sea Kayak Symposium.
 It was the home for this event because of its perfect waters and surrounding islands.
-Further afield are the Old Quarry Adventures and Granite Island Guide service, both out of Stonington with trips to Isle Au Haut.
+Granite Island Guide service out of Stonington offers trips to Isle Au Haut.
 Join us in Castine and enjoy a Maine kayaking adventure.

 The Castine Golf Club, just two blocks up the hill, is open to the public and has three tennis courts.